twilight-rs/twilight/twilight-lavalink/README.md

 The `http-support` feature adds support for the `http` module to return request types from the [`http`] crate.
 This is enabled by default.

+### Crypto provider

+Using [`rustls`] for TLS requires configuring a crypto provider via crate features or manually installing a global default.
+The default is `rustls-ring`.

+#### `rustls-ring`

+The `rustls-ring` feature will enable the use of [`ring`] as the crypto provider.
+This is recommended for platform compatibility.

+#### `rustls-aws_lc_rs`

+The `rustls-aws_lc_rs` feature will enable the use of [`aws-lc-rs`] as the crypto provider.
+This is recommended for performance and on widely used platforms.

+#### Manual installation

+If none of the other crypto providers are enabled, a custom one must be installed by the application using [`CryptoProvider::install_default`].

 ### TLS

 `twilight-lavalink` has features to enable [`tokio-websockets`]' TLS features.
 These features are mutually exclusive. `rustls-platform-verifier` is enabled by default.

+#### `tls`

+The `tls` switches the underlying protocol to communicate with the lavalink server.
+If enabled, http2 will be used.
+By default, http1 is used.
+You will need to enable http2 support in your lavalink configuration.
+Also enables TLS support in all communication over websocket and https calls.

 #### `native-tls`